strata/frontend/docs/development/content-schema.md

 * For more information on the content model see [Content model](../content-model.md)
 * You can find out how to output content fields on the [Templating content fields](../templating/content-fields.md) page

-## Setting up the content model
+## Setting up the content schema

-This can be done in PHP (via the `ContentModel` class), but it's more convenient to use YAML files for this.
+This can be done in PHP (via the `Schema` class), but it's more convenient to use YAML files for this.

-### content-model.yaml
+### content-schema.yaml

 You start with one YAML file with two root elements: